Mazen-Ltd/mazen-knowledgebase/docs/services-description/minecraft-service.md

 - **Manual Backups**: Every plan comes with the capability to store up to 3 manual backups, ensuring data safety.

 ### Memory Allocation & SWAP
-Given the importance of memory in server performance, we have allocated additional SWAP memory, so the JVM (Simply put "The Java process running the server") will operate freely and thus avoiding OOM / out of memory / Errors.
+We have allocated additional SWAP memory for overhead, so the JVM (Simply put "The Java process running the server") will operate freely and thus avoiding OOM / out of memory / Errors.
 Here's a breakdown of our memory allocation per plan:
 :::info
 - **32GB Plan**: 4GB SWAP